 Motif investing is new and is part of the fintech wave that has been sweeping the financial industry.
 Motif investing takes retail investing to a whole new level by combining the power of basket trading.

-With motif investing, investors can create laser-targeted motifs that one wouldn't find in the ETF world.
+With motif investing, investors can create laser-targeted groups of securities that one wouldn’t find in the ETF world.
 For example, you could create a motif that tracks select international markets and so on.

 It is not surprising therefore that within just a few years of its inception, motif investing has become quite popular.

 In terms of commissions or other fees, investors have to pay a flat commission of just $9.95 per motif and a fee of $4.95 for adding to existing positions.